 - Submit your regular application materials online via the Graduate School's application portal.

 - In your statement of purpose, be sure to indicate the funding source(s) for which you would like to be considered and why you would be a good fit for the position(s) or scholarship(s) indicated.

 - Request a third letter of recommendation (in addition to the two required for the basic application for admission) from a source (professor, academic mentor, etc.) who can speak to your potential for success in advanced studies and research in history.

 - Submit a letter of application for funding in which you indicate the funding source(s) for which you would like to be considered and why you would be a good fit for the position(s) or scholarship(s) indicated.

 - Request a letter of recommendation from a member of the UofL faculty who can speak to your progress in the degree program and your suitability for the position(s) for which you're applying.

 - Both letters should be addressed to the Director of Graduate Studies for the History Department and emailed to email@example.com

-In the past the History Department has been able to fund a range of departmental assistantships and scholarships, and we hope to do so again in the future.
-At present, however, the COVID-19 pandemic has constrained the availability of departmental funding.
-Prospective and continuing students are encouraged to investigate alternative sources of financial aid that may be available through the Graduate School and/or the University's Financial Aid office.
+In addition to these departmental awards and assistantships, prospective and continuing students are also encouraged to investigate alternative sources of financial aid that may be available through the Graduate School and/or the University's Financial Aid office.
 Keep in mind that some of the funding sources on the College, University, and Federal levels will all have their own application requirements and deadlines.

 Part-Time Student and Recipient of Financial Aid?